-A major Syrian opposition body has announced that rebels have broken a siege of the northern city of Aleppo, while the government has deployed hundreds of reinforcements to the embattled city.
+A major Syrian opposition body has announced that rebels have broken a government siege on the northern Syrian city of Aleppo.

 The Turkey-based Syrian National Coalition said on Twitter on Saturday: "Rebels break Aleppo's siege".